Seyi Oyesola

 Seyi Oyesola is a Nigerian doctor, who co-invented "hospital in a box".

-Fed up with hospitals that were always short in supplies and prone to outages, Dr. Oyesola co-invented hospital in a box, a mini hospital run with solar energy or off grid and completely mobile.
+Dr. Oyesola co-invented hospital in a box, a mini hospital run with solar energy or off grid and completely mobile.

 Early life and education

 He was born Babaseyi Oyesola but popularly known as Dr. Seyi Oyesola.
-Oyesola was born in Nigeria but grew up in Cleveland, and in USA.
+Oyesola was born in Nigeria but grew up in Cleveland, Ohio, in the USA.
 He graduated from high school in 1975 and came down to Nigeria where he obtained his Bachelors of Science Degree from the University of Lagos in 1986.
 Dr. Seyi practiced in Nigeria for a short time before going to the United Kingdom and the United States for specialized trainings in anesthesiology and critical care.